 At the start of the Guide Dog training program, each dog is allocated to a trainer who spends the first few weeks developing the dog’s response to a number of commands, instructions and prompts.

 Our Guide Dogs learn to:

 - Locate safe road crossing points and stop at kerbs;

 - Avoid stationary obstacles such as street furniture;

 - Avoid obstacles such as pedestrians, prams, trolleys and bicycles; and

 - Locate objects and destinations.

-Guide Dog Etiquette
+Guide Dog Access and Etiquette